aayushaghera/Paytm_WalletVault/README.md

-# 💳 Payments App
+# 💳 Paytm_WalletVault

-Welcome to the **Payments App**! 🎉 This project is a safe place for sending money and managing your account.
+Welcome to the **Paytm_WalletVault**! 🎉 This project is a safe place for sending money and managing your account.
 ---

 ## ✨ Features